Jan de Vries (Canadian Army soldier)

-Personal life
+Early life

 Jan de Vries was born on 24 January 1924 in Leeuwarden, Friesland, Netherlands.
 He immigrated to Canada with his father Romke and mother Rinske de Vries in 1930.
 His family included his brother, Harry.
 They lived in the Township of East York, Ontario, where the family operated a gasoline station and he worked there in his teenage years.
-He attended school both in East York and in Scarborough, Ontario.
+He attended school at both East York Collegiate Institute and Scarborough Collegiate Institute.

+Military service

 He enlisted in the army in 1943.
-When he came home, he worked in the construction trades, and moved up into managing sites for Cadillac Fairview and the Daniels Group Inc. He was married to Joanne de Vries (née Nicoll), and the father of six children.
-He died on 27 May 2012 at the Ajax-Pickering Hospital and buried at Pine Hills Cemetery in Scarborough.

-Military service

 De Vries served with the 1st Canadian Parachute Battalion, parachuting into Normandy on D-Day and later parachuting across the Rhine River into Germany on March 24, 1945.
 He was wounded in action by a German sniper in July 1944, however had returned to combat by September 1944.

+When he came home, he worked in the construction trades, and moved up into managing sites for Cadillac Fairview and the Daniels Group Inc.